-In reading we will use a variety of approaches such as:
+To teach reading skills, we use a variety of approaches such as:

-Additional reading support will be put in place for individuals according to need at the discretion of the class teacher, we will use ‘The Boosting Reading Potential’ (BRP) approach for this.
+Additional reading support is put in place for individuals according to need (at the discretion of the class teacher).
+We use ‘The Boosting Reading Potential’ (BRP) approach for this.

 Computing and the use of technology

-Computing and the use of technology will be based upon the National Curriculum programmes of study.
-Children will have access to laptops and ipads throughout their working week, often incorporating this technology into their daily lessons.
-We will support the children to become confident, safe and appropriate users of ICT who are well prepared for a technology rich future.
+At RAPS, the teaching of computing and the use of technology is based upon the National Curriculum programmes of study.
+Children have access to laptops and iPads throughout their working week, often incorporating this technology into their daily lessons.
+We support the children to become confident, safe and appropriate users of ICT who are well prepared for a technology rich future.

 PSHE – Personal, Social, Health and Economic Education and Citizenship

-Through the IPC curriculum we will strive to promote healthy, independent, responsible and resilient members of society.
+Through each term curriculum we strive to promote healthy, independent, responsible and resilient members of society.

-There will be a clear emphasis on children understanding and responding to their own feelings and those of others, knowing their bodies and learning about relationships.
-They will be taught how to stay safe including recognising and responding appropriately to danger.
-We will make sure that they know about safe and unsafe substances, the consequences of choice and how to say no. We will also deal with healthy lifestyles, healthy eating and personal hygiene.
+There is a clear emphasis on children understanding and responding to their own feelings and those of others, knowing their bodies and learning about relationships.
+They are taught how to stay safe, including recognising and responding appropriately to danger.
+We make sure that they know about safe and unsafe substances, the consequences of choice and how to say no. We also educate our pupils about the importance of healthy lifestyles, eating and personal hygiene.

 We want our children to develop emotional resilience and to be able to deal with adversity in positive ways.

-We will hold assemblies daily as an important time for the school community to come together to celebrate achievements.
-It will also be our opportunity for collective worship and a time for singing and music making and also a time when we place an emphasis on the development of values and attitudes towards each other and the world around us.
-Assemblies will be non-denominational, although they will be of a broadly Christian nature, however due consideration will continue to be given to the multicultural society in which we live, building on our value of international mindedness.
+Assemblies are non-denominational, although they are of a broadly Christian nature.
+However, due consideration will continue to be given to the multicultural society in which we live, building on our value of international mindedness.
 We will respect the wishes of families who do not wish for their child to participate in collective worship.

-As well as increasing children’s knowledge and understanding in physical education we want children to develop positive attitudes towards physical activity and have a wide range of formal and informal experiences.
-Participation in physical activities should help to improve pupils’ self-esteem and confidence and also their sense of wellbeing.
+As well as increasing children’s knowledge and understanding in physical education, we want children to develop positive attitudes towards physical activity through a wide range of formal and informal experiences.
+Participation in physical activities should help to improve pupils’ self-esteem, confidence and wellbeing.

 A central aim of our physical education curriculum is to cultivate a love of activity and to complement cognitive learning.
 We want to promote the benefits of physical activity and ensure that children are aware of the link between physical activity, healthy eating and a healthy lifestyle.
 We will be sensitive to cultural issues that may influence children’s participation and that of their families.

-We intend that every child will be physically fit with a sense of wellbeing.
-They will have the opportunity to develop any individual physical talents to a more advanced level and also to participate in competitive activities.
-We will base our formal lessons on the national curriculum programmes of study and there will be regular timetabled activities such as; Rugby, Hockey, Football, Netball, Cricket, Athletics, Gymnastics, Dance and Swimming.
-As well as opportunities like Surfing and Sailing, building on our already strong links with Ramsgate Yacht Club.
+We intend that every child at RAPS is physically fit with a sense of good wellbeing.
+They will also have the opportunity to develop any individual physical talents to a more advanced level and also to participate in competitive activities.
+We base our formal PE lessons on the National Curriculum programmes of study, with regular timetabled activities such as; rugby, hockey, football, netball, cricket, athletics, gymnastics, dance and swimming.
+As well as this, we aim to provide opportunities like Surfing and Sailing, building on our strong links with Ramsgate Yacht Club.

-We will provide ALL Key Stage 1 and 2 children with more than the 2 hours a week guidelines with further opportunities through the co-curriculum and our extended curriculum offer in which we will provide physical activity sessions before or after school.
-These will also be designed so that parents and other community members are able to participate or indeed to lead activities.
-These sessions will include dance, a wide range of exercise classes, games, walking, cycling, skipping and many more activities that can be continued out of school.
+We provide our key stage one and two children with more than the two hours of PE per week guidelines, with further opportunities through the co-curriculum and our extended curriculum offer.
+These sessions include dance, a range of exercise classes, games, walking, cycling, skipping and many more activities that can be continued out of school.